 - However, 75% of these accidents are attributed wholly to human error.

 - If care and common sense had been applied the majority of these accidents could have been avoided.
 The majority of accidents happen in daylight hours and during rush hour traffic.

 With around 1.25 million road accidents on British roads every year many of these could be prevented by using care and common sense by avoiding driving distractions.
 Lease Car, a UK car leasing company have recently carried out a survey on driving distractions and found:

-On face value 95 decibels may seem quite loud but a phone can quite easily play music at 94db and car radios are often played at 100db.
+On face value, 95 decibels may seem quite loud but a phone can quite easily play music at 94db and car radios are often played at 100db.
 Young drivers also tend to play their music much louder add to this their inexperience and it is quite easy to see how loud music can quite easily be considered a huge driving distraction.

 Snack And Go

 It’s so easy to skip our lunch break or a coffee break and instead take refreshments whilst driving.
-One of the major culprits for causing accidents through driving distractions are hot fillings scalding the driver or spilling liquids.
-Not only is this a risk to the driver and also fellow road users and pedestrians but by eating and drinking behind the wheel you are automatically taking at least one hand off the steering wheel which in it’s self means you don’t have full control of the vehicle.
+One of the major culprits for causing accidents through driving distractions is hot fillings scalding the driver or spilling liquids.
+Not only is this a risk to the driver and also fellow road users and pedestrians but by eating and drinking behind the wheel you are automatically taking at least one hand off the steering wheel which in its self means you don’t have full control of the vehicle.

 Beauty Behind The Wheel

 As shocking as it may seem carrying out beauty routines or simply just checking on your appearance whilst driving is very common.
 I will admit I was quite surprised by the survey that Lease Car carried out saying that 12% of men have shaved in the car.
 I really hope that is while they were parked with the engine off not whilst waiting in a queue of traffic!
 Driving distractions can mean that it will take a driver more time to react to any danger on the road increasing the risk of an accident.